 As you enter the building, to the right there is a small space displaying t shirts and sauces for sale.
 A large, long bar takes up almost the entire right wall, all the way to the back.
 The order line passes right by the bar, so you have time to have a drink or 2 while waiting in line.
 That’s quite genius, really.
 At the front of the line is a meat counter, just before you get to the counter to place your order.

 After you order, there is a self-service drink and utensil station in the left corner.
 The remaining space in the building is seating, all family style picnic tables.
 We sat at one table, but when I saw a space open up at another table that had more natural light, we moved.
 Yes, I am that person as well…I need good light for pictures!
 Burn Co. also do a very robust carryout business.
 We saw at least 20 people coming out with large trays of food as we waited.

-The menu is pretty simple: smoked meats, smoked sausage, grilled meats, sides and drinks.
-The smoked meats is what Burn Co is known for, so it’s what runs out first.
+The Burn Co menu is simple: smoked meats, smoked sausage, grilled meats, sides and drinks.
+The smoked meats are the most popular, and therefore run out first.
 They use a Hasty Bake to cook all of their meats, and everything is fresh.
 No freezers or microwaves in this place.
 I had never heard of a Hasty Bake, but I guess it’s the real deal.
 They have 2 large TVs above the order counter, and that’s where they display the menu items.
-And as you wait, you may see items taken off that menu.
-When the items are removed, that means they are out for the rest of the day We arrived early enough that we could choose from everything, but while we were waiting for our food items started slowly coming off.
-And by the time we left, they only had one smoked meat left.
+Items come off the menu as they run out.
+We arrived early enough to choose from all the options, but while we waited for our food, items started slowly coming off.

 Burn Co only does mac & cheese Thursday – Saturday.
 I was hoping they would have it on Wednesday since it was Thanksgiving weekend and they would be closed.
 Sadly, I was wrong.